-Local Students Teacher Portal
+Local Student Teachers Portal

-Discovery Sessions and Curriculum Links
+Explore Our Discovery Sessions & Curriculum Links

 Stimulating the senses is the focus of our customised Kindy session as we explore colours, textures, smells and sounds of Australia’s unique animal kingdom.
 These 30-minute sessions will bring your Early Learners up close and personal with some of their favourite Australian animals.
 Sessions can also be customised to focus on specific topics of your choosing.

-Main themes: Habitats, adaptations and problem solving
+Main theme: habitats, adaptations & problem solving

 Curriculum Links: